googleson78/should-i-build-with-rules_haskell/present/present.md

 Note that the system is **not** sandboxed - we can refer (absolute path) to /usr/bin/whatever

 runtime dependencies get put inside sandbox when tests run

+injecting tools - can provide specific ghc/gcc/etc for the rule to run

 everything required:
 * tools